 Intentional acts, behaviors, or conduct in the classroom, in the school, upon school grounds, to or from school or while engaged in school-related activities that cause minor disruptions to the educational process.
-This may include physical contact, such as hitting and/or horseplay, that does not rise to the level of fighting.
+This may include physical contact, such as hitting and/or horseplay, that does not rise to the level of fighting and minor theft that doesn't rise to the level of Code 393 as determined by the building administrator..